Stroke Risk for Atrial Fibrillation

 - Review any previous tests or imaging studies

-If you have AFib or atrial flutter and cannot take blood thinners, we offer procedures to close the LAA to lower your risk of stroke due to blood clots.
-After our comprehensive evaluation, our team of specialists meets to discuss your case and recommend the best procedure for you.
+If you can’t take blood thinners, we offer procedures to close your left atrial appendage and reduce your risk of stroke.
+After your diagnosis, our team discusses your case and recommends the best procedure for you.

-We use advanced 3D technology to plan the procedure to close the LAA.
-We create an exact replica of your heart anatomy and use the model to walk through your procedure before it begins.
-That means a safer, shorter procedure, with less pain and a faster recovery.
-Find out how we use 3D imaging and printing in planning LAA closures.
+- 3D printing: We use advanced 4D imaging and 3D printing of the heart to plan procedures that close the left atrial appendage.
+We are one of the few programs in the nation taking this approach.
+We create a replica of your heart and use it to think through each step of your treatment before it begins.
+This detailed planning means a safer, shorter procedure, with less pain afterward and a faster recovery.